FAQs about Greyhound Friends

 Moreover, numerous reports indicate that the problems uncovered at Greyhound Friends extend beyond one individual.
 The Massachusetts Department of Agricultural Resources reported that the “[Greyhound Friends] board of directors appears unwilling or unable to provide proper oversight" and found that "Director Coleman, the Greyhound Friends Board of Director and the shelter veterinarians working at Greyhound Friends appear to be complicit in importing dogs with infectious and contagious disease into the Commonwealth - thereby putting Massachusetts dogs at risk."

-Was the Greyhound Friends Board of Directors aware of problems with the care of animals?
+Was the Greyhound Friends Board of Directors serving at that time aware of problems with the care of animals?

 It seems clear from the records that they were aware of many serious animal husbandry problems.
 As one example, in 2015, MSPCA Law Enforcement, Animal Rescue League Law Enforcement, and the Massachusetts Department of Agricultural Resources met with Greyhound Friends board members about significant animal welfare concerns.
 At the close of the meeting, Board President Stoddard Melhado assured officials that "we hear you loud and clear."
 However, the issues were not resolved.